 We started this paper with the simple premise that people differ.
 They differ within themselves over time, they differ between individuals cross sectionally, and they form into groups over time that differ in their structure.
-We have tried to show that how and why people differ may be considered in terms of the same basic dynamic model that considers motives and behaviors to have inertial properties and that may be modeled dynamically.
+We have tried to show that "how" and "why" people differ may be considered in terms of the same basic dynamic model that considers motives and behaviors to have inertial properties and that can be modeled dynamically.
 These dynamics are not ergodic, in that the average outcome does not reflect the basic processes at the individual, nor is the structure of group differences just the average of the structure of the individuals.
 We believe that personality needs to be conceived at multiple temporal durations.
 At the individual level, the short term dynamics over seconds to days reflect the personal signature of an individual.
-But when looking at time spent in the mid term, of days to months, we see the typical structure of individual differences.
+Over longer periods of days to months, we see the typical structure of individual differences.
 However, when the patterns of individual choices are accumulated over the long term, over a period of year, the structure between groups is different yet again.

 The study of personality needs to be considered at multiple levels of analysis: within and between individuals, and between groups of individuals.
 It also needs to be considered at different temporal frequencies, from the high frequencies within individuals to the long term tides of aggregated behavior.
-We hope that we have
+We hope that we have shown that it is time for theorists of personality and individual differences to realize the power of formal models implemented in open source software.